Congressional Country Club: Relationship with PGA of America and 2019 Restoration of Blue Course

 In 2018, the PGA of America announced that it had selected Congressional to host eight future championships in the next two decades.
 These championships include the 2022 and 2027 KPMG Women's PGA Championship, 2025 and 2033 KitchenAid Senior PGA Championship, 2029 PGA Professional Championship, 2024 Junior PGA Championship, 2030 PGA Championship and 2037 Ryder Cup.

-Prior to hosting PGA of America championships, Congressional announced that in 2019 Keith Foster would lead a restoration of the Blue Course to Devereux Emmet's 1924 original design.
-However, in December 2018, the Club fired Foster before he could begin work after he pleaded guilty to illegally transporting between $250,000 and $500,000 worth of items made from endangered species, migratory birds and other wildlife.
+Before hosting PGA of America championships, Congressional announced that in 2019, Keith Foster would lead a restoration of the Blue Course to Devereux Emmet's 1924 original design.
+However, in December 2018, the club fired Foster before he could begin work after he pleaded guilty to illegally transporting between $250,000 and $500,000 worth of items made from endangered species, migratory birds and other wildlife.
 Foster was subsequently sentenced to 30 days in prison and one year of supervised release.

-In 2018, Congressional Country Club was cited by the Montgomery County Department of Permitting Services for removal of over 20,000 sq. ft. of tree canopy without getting a required sediment control permit.
+In 2018, Congressional Country Club was cited by the Montgomery County Department of Permitting Services for removing over 20,000 sq. ft. of tree canopy without obtaining a required sediment control permit.

 In February 2019, Andrew Green was hired to submit his own plan and complete the restoration of the Blue Course and a remodeling of the club's practice facilities.